skiphansen/panog2_ldr/README.md

 ## Flash \<filename> \<flash adr>

 The flash command programs flash with the specified file from the TFTP server.
+The start address must be on an [erase boundary](https://github.com/skiphansen/panog2_ldr/edit/master/README.md#erase-boundaries) unless autoerase is turned OFF.

-If auto erase is on flash is erased automatically as needed.
+If autoerase is on flash is erased automatically as needed.

-For compatibility with the stock Pano flash partitioning user applications should be flashed at address 0x40000 (the "golden" bitstream) on both generations.
+For compatibility with the stock Pano flash partitioning user applications can be flashed as the "golden" bitstream at address 0x40000.

 Please see [SPI-Flash-memory-maps](https://github.com/tomverbeure/panologic-g2/wiki/SPI-Flash-memory-maps)
 for details.